hardikgandhi03/hardikgandhi03/README.md

 ---------------------------------------

-* 🌍  I'm based in Gujarat, India
+* 🌍  I'm based in Ottawa, Canada
-* ✉️  You can contact me at [gandhi.hardik2001@gmail.com](mailto:gandhi.hardik2001@gmail.com)
+* ✉️  You can contact me at [gandhi.hardik2001@gmail.com](mailto:gandhi.hardik2001@gmail.com) or [hmgandhi03@gmail.com](mailto:hmgandhi03@gmail.com)
-* 🤝  I'm open to collaborating on Cloud and Security related projects
+* 🤝  I'm open to collaborating on DevOps, Cloud and Security related projects
 * ⚡  I am a weirdo ;)

 ### Skills